-Year Phoenix Park Station Jan Feb Mar Apr Мау Jun Inc Aug Sept Oct Nov Dec Statement (Nation- wide) Was mild and dry with a cold finish.
-Rainfall LTA were below everywher e and above average for temperatur ess.
+Phoenix Park Jan Feb Station Feb Mar Apr Мау Jun lut Aug Sept Oct Nov Dec Was mild, Was mild was very mild and dry with a cold dry.
+Rainfall below their were named.
+Statement Bainfall below their were named.
+LTA were LTA and air rainfall below temperatures and rainfall below temperatures and rainfall country were above their were above their lemperatur.
+Erik affected temperatur.
+Freya average above their were above their lemperatur.
+Freyan temperatur.
+Freyand temperatur.
+Freyand temperatur.
+Freyand temperatur.
+Freyand temperatur.
+Freyand temperatur.
+Freyand.
+Was mild and dry with a cold finish.
+LIA were below everywher e and country were average LTA.
+Storm temperatur front temperatur freland.
 Was very mild and mostly dry.
-Rainfall totals were below their LTA and air temperatures across the country were above their LTA.
-Storm Erik affected Ireland.
+Rainfall Storms Freya totals were and Gareth below their were named.
+LTA and air Unsettled temperatures and rainfall across the totals and country were temperatures above their were above LTA.
+Storm their LTA.
+Erik affected lreland.
 Storms Freya and Gareth were named.
 Unsettled and rainfall totals and temperatures were above their LTA.
-Above average temperatures and rainfall for most stations with Storm Hannah bringing storm force winds this month.
-Mostly dry with near average temperatures .
+Above average temperate and rainf for most stations v Storm bringing storm for winds this month. all vith Mostly dry with near average temperatures .
 Rainfall totals were nearly all below their LTA.
-Mean temperatures were variable and it was sunniest in the Cool and unsettled overall with a warm finish.
-The majority of monthly rainfall totals were above average, mean air temperatures were below and sunshine values were variable.
+Mean temperatures were variable and it was sunniest in the Southwest.
+Mostly dry Cool and unsettled average overall with a temperatures warm finish.
+Rainfall The majority of monthly rotals were of monthly rainfall totals were above LTA.
+Mean average, temperatures mean air were variable temperatures and it was were below sunniest in and sunshine the Southwest.
 Warm overall, drier and sunnier in the South and East.
-The majority of monthly rainfall totals were below average while all mean air temperatures were above average and sunshine totals were variable.
-Mild and Above average Above rainfall totals, temperatures and sunshine totals in most totals in most average average and sunshine sunshine totals in most average average everywhere s s 0 .
-Was mainly sunny and cool but wet in the South, ex-huricane Storm Lorenzo brought unsettled weather at the start of the month.
+The majority of monthly rainfall totals were below average while all mean air temperatures were above average and sunshine totals were variable. wet, Junny. ge III totals Jean Pratures Sst, Nere Were Was mainly sunny and cool but wet in the South, ex-hurricane Storm Lorenzo brought unsettled weather at the start of the month.
 Was very wet and dull in the East and cool everywhere.
-Most monthly rainfall totals were above their LTAs and all stations had below average monthly mean temperatures .
-Was mild, bright and breezy.
+Most monthly rainfall totals were above their LTAs and all stations had below average monthly mean temperatures . bright and breezy.
 Storm Atiyah on the 8th and 9th and Storm Elsa on the 18th brought windy, wet conditions and coastal flooding.
 Monthly rainfall totals varied, temperature and sunshine totals were above LTA.
-Rain Volume (mm) 27.1 9.9 87.8 71.5 34.8 74.8 49.2 68.7 94.2 72.7 155.1 51.8 % of Rainfall LTA 42 39 163 136 57 108 06 94 157 92 205 67 Mean temp (°C) 5.9 ω 8.2 8.9 11.6 13.5 77 16.4 41 6.9 6.6 6.4 Difference Avg (°C) 0.9 2.8 1.5 0.4 9.0 -0.3 1.2 0.9 0.6 -0.5 -0.5 1.1
+Rain Volume 27.1 19.9 87.8 71.5 (mm) (mm) 71.5 71.5 19.9 87.8 87.8 71.5 54.8 74.8 49.2 68.7 94.2 72.7 155.1 51.8 % of Rainfall 42 59 163 156 LTA 156 156 156 156 39 163 163 136 57 108 06 94 157 92 205 67 Mean temp (°C) 5.9 8 8.2 8.9 8 8.2 8.2 8.9 11.6 13.5 17 16.4 14 6.9 9.9 6.4 Difference 0.9 2.8 1.5 0.4 0.4 0.9 2.8 1.3 1.3 0.4 9.0 -0.3 1.2 0.9 9.6 -0.5 -0.5 1.1